-- (G) the employee has been knowingly involved in the falsification of books or records which relate to a transaction connected with the operation of a gaming; - (H) the employee has violated any provision of this Ordinance or the rules and regulations of the Commission; - (I) the employee has been convicted of, or has entered a plea of nolo contendere to, any crime involving gaming, fraud, theft, embezzlement or other activity which, if perpetrated at his operator's place of employment, would injure or pose a threat to the public interest, or the integrity of gaming, or the effective regulation of gaming or enhance the dangers of unfair, unsuitable or illegal gaming practices; - (J) the employee has refused to comply with any lawful order, inquiry or directive of the Director, the Commission, the Tribal Council, the federal government or any court of competent jurisdiction; - (K) the employee has been convicted of, or entered a plea of nolo contendere to, a crime involving the sale of illegal narcotics or controlled substances; or - (L) the employee, through prior activities or criminal records (if any), or through reputation, habits and associations poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair, or illegal practices, methods and activities in the conduct of gaming. - 12.10.2 Investigation Required.
+- (G) the employee has been knowingly involved in the falsification of books or records which relate to a transaction connected with the operation of a gaming; - (H) the employee has been convicted of, or has entered a plea of nolo contendere to, any crime involving gaming, fraud, theft, embezzlement or other activity which, if perpetrated at his operator's place of employment, would injure or pose a threat to the public interest, or the integrity of gaming, or the effective regulation of gaming or enhance the dangers of unfair, unsuitable or illegal gaming practices; - (I) the employee has refused to comply with any reasonable and lawful written order of the Director, or the Commission; - (J) the employee has been convicted of, or entered a plea of nolo contendere to, a crime involving the sale of illegal narcotics or controlled substances; or - (K) the employee, through prior activities or criminal records (if any), or through reputation, habits and associations poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair, or illegal practices, methods and activities in the conduct of gaming. - 12.10.2 Investigation Required.
 Whenever it is brought to the attention of the Commission or the Director that grounds may exist for suspending or revoking a license pursuant to subsection (1) above, the Commission or the Director shall undertake an investigation to determine whether disciplinary action should be taken pursuant to Section 12.11 below. - 12.10.3 Notification from the NIGC.
 If, after the issuance of a gaming license, the Commission or Director receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under section 12 above, the Commission or the Director shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation.
+The Commission shall notify the NIGC of its decision after the revocation hearing within forty-five (45) days after receving such notification from the NIGC that a key employee or a primary management official is not eligible for employment.